Shaft (golf): Characteristics

 New drivers come out all the time with new concepts of how its design is supposed to make you hit the ball further, however that is not the case.
 It all comes down to the shaft.
-The shaft is 80 percent of the club and can improve your distance by 20 yard.
+The shaft is 80 percent of the club and can improve your distance by 20 yards.
 It is important to get the correct fitting in order for you to see the results you want.